Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/lifecycle/README.md

       }
    ```

+   {% hint style="warning" %}
-   **Important:** Setting the application is only necessary on Activities that are entry points for your application.
-However, setting the application on each Activity has no negative impact and also guarantees that the SDK always has the necessary reference to your application.
-As a result, we recommend calling the `setApplication` method in each of your Activities.
+   Setting the application is only necessary on activities that are entry points for your application.
+However, setting the application on each Activity has no negative impact and ensures that the SDK always has the necessary reference to your application.
+We recommend that you call `setApplication`in each of your activities.
+   {% endhint %}

 3. In the `onPause` function, pause the lifecycle data collection: